Involves sustained activity requiring a reasonable level of fitness and endurance.

 After breakfast, we take a short transfer to the border, where we say goodbye to Vietnam and hello to Cambodia.
 We'll cross at the Ha Tien - Xa Xia border point, entering Cambodia at Prek Chak, ready to continue our journey in a new country.

-Once we crossed the border, we said goodbye to our Vietnamese tour leader and welcomed our local Cambodian tour leader, who took us on the rest of our journey in the Cambodia.
+Once we crossed the border, we said goodbye to our Vietnamese tour leader and welcomed our local Cambodian tour leader, who took us on the rest of our journey in Cambodia.

 After a morning of travel we reach our destination of Kampot, a charming riverside town renowned for its delicious cuisine and relaxed atmosphere.